-Every Shrimp Tested For Cocaine In UK Waterways Came Back Positive
+Every Shrimp That Was Tested For Cocaine In U.K. Waterways Came Back Positive

 Scientists were unable to say whether these contaminants pose a health risk to most people because it depends on what the contaminant is, how much of it is present, and how much a person is exposed to it.

-Rosi’s study revealed that larger animals who consume these smaller critters could possibly have much higher levels of the contaminants – up to 50%, which is similar to what would be prescribed to a human.
+Rosi’s study revealed that larger animals who consume these smaller critters could possibly have much higher levels of the contaminants, up to 50 percent, which is similar to what would be prescribed to a human.

-A separate study in the U.S. found amphetamines in sea life around Baltimore and another study found oxycodone in mussels in Washington state.
+A separate study in the U.S. found amphetamines in sea life around Baltimore, and another study found oxycodone in mussels in Washington state.